Alternate Index

 05 EMPL-DEPT-NAME PIC X(10).

-In most cases, the data is retrieved by the EMPL-ID, which might be set as a primary key.
-There might be scenarios where the employee records need to be fetched using the department.
-In this case, reading all employee records and compare with the required department is a lengthy process.
-So they have developed a concept for this scenario to retrieve records using EMPL-DEPT-ID as a key (not a primary key).
+The data normally retrieved by using the EMPL-ID which is the primary key.
+There are scenarios where the employee records need to be retrieved by using the other fields of the recods (assume it is department).
+In this case, reading all employee records using EMP-ID and check its matched with the department needed is a lengthy process.
+So they have developed a concept for this scenario to retrieve records using other fields of the records (in this case, EMPL-DEPT-ID) as other key (not a primary key).
 The key(EMPL-DEPT-ID) other than the primary key (EMPL-ID) is called an alternative or secondary key.

-The alternate key is the key used to retrieve the data from the dataset differently from the primary key way of accessing it.
+The alternate key is used to retrieve the data from the file without using the primary key.
+Alternate key is same like primary key.

 Notes -

-• A distinct index is defined for each alternative key.
+• A unique index is defined for each alternate key.

-• One or more alternate indexes can be created on the dataset.
+• One or more AIXs can be created on the file.

-• An alternate index also reduces redundancy, and no need to keep a separate dataset for different views.
+• An AIX reduces redundancy, and no need to keep a separate dataset for different views.

 • The AIX records are updated automatically when the base cluster is updated.

-• Alternate indexes do not support a reusable base cluster.
-So NOREUSE should be specified.
+• AIXs do not support a reusable base cluster.
+So NOREUSE should be coded.

 Advantages -